alienator88/slacky-dark/readme.md

 * Mac: `/Applications/Slack.app/Contents/`
 * Linux: `/usr/lib/slack/`

+**NOTE**: This only works on the Slack desktop app in Windows.
+The UWP store app does not generate the files the same way.

 Open the most recent version folder (Ex. app-3.1.0).

 Navigate to: `\resources\app.asar.unpacked\src\static` and edit the file `ssb-interop.js`.